Henry Aurand: Between the wars

 After the war ended, Aurand returned to Fort Monroe on April 7, 1919, as the ordnance officer at the Coast Artillery Training Center.
 On March 21, 1920, he reported to Fort Sam Houston, Texas, as Assistant Ordnance Officer of the Southern Department.
 He reverted to his substantive rank of captain on May 17.
 Two days later he became the Adjutant and Disbursing Officer at the San Antonio Arsenal.
 His wife Peggy left him, and divorced him.
 He formally transferred to the Ordnance Department on July 1, 1920, with the rank of major, but reverted to captain again on November 4, 1922.

 From September 10, 1921, to November 6, 1922, Aurand was a student officer at the Ordnance School at the Watertown Arsenal in Massachusetts, and took a summer course at the Massachusetts Institute of Technology.
 He differed with the senior instructor at the Watertown Arsenal, arguing that ordnance officers should be trained in field repairs, leaving the complex tasks to civilians.
 As a result, he received an adverse efficiency report that rated him as being deficient in military bearing, neatness, tact and judgement, and recommended that he be given field service assignments only.
 This ended any prospect of his being given a mechanical engineering position.
 In November he remarried Peggy; their son Peter was a ring bearer at the wedding.

 On November 6, 1922, Aurand became the Ordnance Officer for the V Corps Area at Fort Hayes, Ohio.
 In this role he supervised the training of National Guard units from Indiana, Kentucky, Ohio and West Virginia, and in November 1923 he prepared mobilization plans for the Corps Area.

-Promoted to major in the Ordnance Department for the third time on January 8, 1924, Aurand went to Washington, DC, on August 18, as a staff officer in the office of the Chief of Field Service in the Ordnance Department.
+Promoted to major in the Ordnance Department for the third time on January 8, 1924, Aurand went to Washington, D.C., on August 18, as a staff officer in the office of the Chief of Field Service in the Ordnance Department.
 His next assignment was as Ordnance Officer of the Harbor Defenses of Manila and Subic Bays.
-It commander, Colonel Colonel Stanley D. Embick, recognized his ability and made him his G-4, the staff officer responsible for logistics.
+It commander, Colonel Stanley D. Embick, recognized his ability and made him his G-4, the staff officer responsible for logistics.
 He told Aurand that this was where his true talent lay and he should forget about engineering.
 On Embick's recommendation, Aurand attended the Command and Staff College at Fort Leavenworth, Kansas, after which he returned to Fort Hayes as the G-4 of the V Corps Area from June 27, 1928, to August 16, 1930.
 In November 1929, Peggy divorced him a second time.